Build your Model

 Default Styling

-• Indentation: use 4 spaces as indentation level.
-This is the default in basically any code editor.
+- Indentation: Use 4 spaces per indentation level.
+This is the standard in most code editors.

-• Blank Lines: space out functionality accordingly, top-level functions with two blank lines and methods inside a class are surrounded by one blank line.
-Use blank lines within functions to separate logical sections.
+- Blank Lines: Use blank lines appropriately to separate functionality.
+Surround top-level functions and classes with two blank lines, and methods within a class with one blank line.
+Use blank lines sparingly within functions to indicate logical sections.

 Naming Conventions